banchisme/clickfeatures/Readme.md

 ### Todo
 1. write `doc/procrastination_examples.ipynb` to demonstrate the use of procrastination indicators
-2. write installations in `Readme.md`
-3. better documentation in the functions
+2. better documentation in the functions